Stern-Lab/AccuNGS/docs/source/basecall.rst

     A PBS-compatible pipeline is available under ``PBS`` directory (``runner.pl``).

-The flow of the base calling process in AccuNGS is as the following:
+The base calling process in AccuNGS is composed of the following steps, all executed one after another:

 Merging paired reads
 ^^^^^^^^^^^^^^^^^^^^